charlesm93/MixedSolver/README.md

 The `fTwoCpt` and `fTwoCpt_mixed` directories contain the stan models, respectively using a full integrator and a mixed solver.
-The directories contain some additional files to simulate data to which the data gets fitted.
+The directories contain some additional files to simulate data to which the models get fitted.

 ### R